 - Auto loans

-Furthermore, many of the best cards in our ranking have awesome cashback and rewards programs that help you earn while you spend, and with some introductory periods lasting as long as 20 months, you’ll accrue no additional interest in the meantime.
+Furthermore, many of the best cards in the ranking have awesome cashback and rewards programs that help you earn while you spend, and with some introductory periods lasting as long as 20 months, you’ll accrue no additional interest in the meantime.

 How much balance transfer fees typically come to range anywhere from between 3% and 5% of what is owed.
 Depending on the level of debt, this can come to a lot.